nagakartheek/langgraph-agents/README.md

 ```

 ### Running notebooks
-Once everything is ready and setup, run the jupyter notebooks by running in the terminal
+Once everything is ready and setup, run the jupyter notebooks by running in the terminal.
 ```
 $ jupyter notebook
 ```